How to change MySQL user and root password?

 Bye

-By default, fresh MySQL installation do not have "root" password, so if you have never set the "root" password for the server you'll simply assign a new password with the following mysqladmin command.
+By default, fresh MySQL installation do not have a "root" password, so if you have never set the "root" password for the server you'll simply assign a new password with the following mysqladmin command.

 $ mysqladmin -u root password 'new-password'